evoludolab/EvoLudo/README.md

    1. If the names or parsing of command line options changed, one or several module tests may fail;
    2. Fundamental changes (extensions or bugfixes) to the *EvoLudo* models may cause the tests of those models to fail.

 In either case the changes must be carefully checked and, once verified and approved, a new set of tests needs to be generated.

+> [!WARNING] Unfortunately tests may also fail when comparing the *java* output between architectures.
+Figuring out the root cause is an ongoing investigation, see [README](EvoLudoTest/README.md) for more details.

 ## *EvoLudo* features